TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 focuses on the master / core v9 compatible branch.
 The extension comes with a couple of unit tests in `Tests/Unit`, we want to run these locally and in travis-ci, along with some PHP linting to verify there is no fatal PHP error.
-We'll test that extension with both PHP 7.2 and PHP 7.3 - the two PHP versions current TYPO3 core v9 supports as well at the time of this writing.
+We'll test that extension with both PHP 7.2 and PHP 7.3 - the two PHP versions TYPO3 core v9 currently supports at the time of writing.

 Starting point
 --------------